 Your address (use current address for full time job; list home and school address for internship)

-Your telephone number indicating voice or tty (provide appropriate relay number in addition)
+Your telephone number (provide appropriate relay number in addition)

 Your internet or email address

 Objective: Some people omit this, if they plan to include their objective in the cover letter.